-The Area Assembly is the business meeting for the entire Area.
+The Area Assembly is the closed (alcoholics only, no children) business meeting for the entire Area.
 At the Assembly, reports are given by the Area Committee Chairs, Area Officers as well as the Delegate.
 Also, any unfinished business as well as new business is conducted.
 There are also reports on Area events and functions.
 Assemblies are held monthly, usually the third Sunday of the month.